idilsulo/idilsulo.github.io/README.md

 bundle exec jekyll serve
 ```

-Then, open yoour browser at `http://localhost:4000`.
+Then, open your browser at `http://localhost:4000`.